Once again, our on-the-move cruise Voyage Hosts Steve and Wendy Bodenheimer have packed their bags for a grand adventure.

 - The entertainment is FABULOUS!
 The production singers and dancers are exceptional and they put on excellent Broadway/Las Vegas type shows.
 This particular cast is far superior to any we’ve seen in recent years on Holland America.
 And the musicians who play in the lounges are all different and wonderful.

-- There are announcements over the loudspeaker systems all day – Bingo, Art auctions, Shopping seminars, raffles – all things that are listed in the programs but someone thinks we all need to be reminded again and again to attend.
+- There are more frequent announcements over the loudspeaker systems—Bingo, art auctions, shopping seminars, raffles—all things that are listed in the programs that we personally don’t need as much reminding about.

-- While prices for cruise fares are reasonable, once you get on the ship, it feels like they are always selling something.
-Wine packages, spa treatments, art auctions, photos, baskets of beer, watches – it’s an endless sales pitch.
-We do our best to ignore most of it.
+- While prices for cruise fares are reasonable, once you get on the ship, there are more opportunities for onboard purchases.
+Wine packages, spa treatments, art auctions, photos, baskets of beer, watches are all things we saw being pitched.

-- Without regular dinner seatings, you have different servers every day and never get to know any of them.
+- Without regular dinner seatings, you have different servers every day, so may not get to know them as well.

 So the two cruise lines are different, but we like them both and always enjoy ourselves on both.
 As we’ve said before, we have never had a bad cruise!
 For us, it’s a terrific way to travel.

 Halifax, Nova Scotia